-Finally, frameworks are useful for sharing information within and across organizations.
+Finally, frameworks are useful for sharing information within and across teams and organizations.
 They provide common grammar and syntax for explaining the details of attacks and how those details relate to each other.
-A shared framework makes it easier to ingest security intelligence from security intelligence vendors, open source forums, information sharing and analysis centers (ISACs), and other sources.
+A shared framework makes it easier to ingest intelligence from vendors, open source forums, information sharing and analysis centers (ISACs), and other sources.